 What are roundhouses?

 Roundhouses are cylindrical – a common building shape that has popped up independently in many cultures and in many parts of the world throughout history.
 A circle would have been the most popular building footprint on the planet at one time – think mud huts, yurts, tipis(ish), igloos, wigwams (OK, they’re both domes), as well as hogans, crannogs, trulli, pallozas, rondavels, clochans and brochs.
-They’re not so widespread in the modern world, as buildings need to be square to fit closely together in today’s high-density urban areas.
-The reason roundhouses became so popular is possibly that a curved wall is relatively stable and self-supporting, whereas a linear wall is not, and can be wobbly until it’s fixed to something.

 Roundhouses can be made from most materials, in the same way that any other shaped house can.
 The most popular construction method currently in the UK is a timber frame (round or square timber) with walling infill.
-Loadbearing walls without a timber frame can also be used, using straw-bales (which have to be bent to shape – tricky), cob, stone or rammed earth.
+Loadbearing walls without a timber frame can also be used, using straw-bales (which have to be bent to shape, which can be tricky), cob, stone or rammed earth.
 There are more options with infill – all the above materials can be used, as well as wattle & daub, cordwood or hempcrete.
 The advantage with timber frame is that you can put the roof on and have a dry space to construct the walls / add fittings etc.

 An interesting roofing option is the reciprocal frame roof.
 The most popular type has rafters radiating out like the spokes of a wheel – every rafter resting on the previous one, with no central support.
 The second most common reciprocal roof is the ‘whirling log’ variety, where there are no rafters, but instead, a set of ring beams radiate inwards from the walls, each one sitting on the previous one and twisted half a turn – i.e. the shape you would get if you sat one 50p on top of another so that the points of one overlay the flat edges of the one below – the coins getting smaller as they get higher.
 Alternatively, roundhouses can have a conventional roof where the tips of the rafters meet in the middle.